Aaron Rodgers: 2016

 Rodgers helped lead the Packers to a NFC North title and a playoff berth in 2016.
-The Packers defeated the New York Giants in the Wild Card Round.
+The Packers defeated the Giants in the Wild Card Round.
 Rodgers completed 25 of 40 passes for 364 yards and four touchdowns in the victory.
-They defeated the #1-seed Dallas Cowboys in the Divisional Round.
+They defeated the #1-seed Cowboys in the Divisional Round.
 With the game tied at 31 with only 18 seconds remaining with the ball on their own 32-yard line, Rodgers threw a 36-yard completion to tight end Jared Cook to put the Packers in Mason Crosby's field goal range.
 Crosby converted the 51-yard attempt as time expired to win the game.
 Overall, Rodgers completed 28 of 43 passes for 355 yards, two touchdowns and an interception in the victory.
-The Packers lost to the Atlanta Falcons in the NFC Championship in the final game at the Georgia Dome.
+The Packers lost to the Falcons in the NFC Championship in the final game at the Georgia Dome.
 Rodgers completed 27 of his 45 passing attempts for 287 yards with three touchdowns and an interception in the losing effort.

 In 2016, Rodgers finished with 401 completions and 610 attempts (both career highs), a 65.7% completion percentage, 4,428 passing yards, 40 touchdown passes, seven interceptions, a passer rating of 104.2, 369 rushing yards (career-high), and four rushing touchdowns.
 With his 40 touchdown passes, he led the league in the statistic for the first time in his career and became one of only four quarterbacks to pass for at least 40 touchdowns in multiple seasons.
 Rodgers also finished fourth in passing yards, completions, attempts, and passer rating.
-Amongst quarterbacks, he finished third in rushing yards and fifth in rushing touchdowns.
+Among quarterbacks, he finished third in rushing yards and fifth in rushing touchdowns.
 He was ranked sixth by his peers on the NFL Top 100 Players of 2017.